 Somewhere in her mid-thirties, Kristen realized how profoundly books had influenced her life.
 She was an early reader and fondly remembers the privileges that skill gave her as a kindergartener (going to the school library alone for ‘big books’), and one of the earliest ambitions she recalls was to read every book in the library.
 As a latchkey kid, she spent her after-school hours lost in their company until dad came home and she jumped up to pretend she had been doing chores; she chose a Great Books college and left it because a book she read called her away; she worked as an editor, a publicist, and even a receptionist at a book warehouse.
 Although she had written indiscriminately for many years, she decided, at her first Saturn Return, that she should start taking herself seriously and start giving something literary back to the world.

 A few highlights…

 In addition to her dozen or so blogs, Kristen (Baumgardner) Caven has co-authored three books on parenting, published two memoirs about cartooning, and wrote the libretto for one triple musical about living a fairytale life.

 She has been featured in The Monthly and The Montclarion, and presented at Octopus Literary Salon.
 Her book launches have been legendary.
-Her work is included in several anthologies, including 11/9: The Fall of American Democracy , and We Are In This Together.
+Her work is included in the anthologies 11/9: The Fall of American Democracy , and We Are In This Together.

 Awards include: Ardella Mills Essay Prize (The Warhol Effect), Bay Guardian Cartoon Contest winner—collection category (Inside the Mills Revolution); Quarterfinalist in the Writer’s Network screenplay & fiction competition (Shoes, a Mirror, and a Big Pink Rose), and the first annual Aluminous Flash Mob Play Festival (Be Mused).